-Many companies in the software business have realized that substantial gains in productivity of software development and quality of software products can only be achieved by improving the software process.
+Many companies in the software business have realized that substantial gains in the productivity of software development and in the quality of software products can only be achieved by improving the software process.
 Such improvements have turned out to be costly and bearing a high risk of failure, since the software process is a complex system of relationships among processes, technologies and people.

 Results and experiences of industrial software process improvement (SPI) initiatives have been recently published.
-For instance Wohlwend (1994) describes Schlumberger's and Komiyama (2000) presents NEC's SPI program.
+These initiatives have typically been part of large, company-wide process improvement programs.
+For instance Wohlwend [13] describes Schlumberger's and Komiyama [6] presents NEC's SPI program.

-ABB is a group of companies operating in different countries and business areas.
+ABB is a group of companies that operate in different countries and business areas.
 The companies are managed locally.
 As a consequence, smaller software process improvement initiatives have emerged independently at different ABB companies, with specific improvement objectives.
-The results and experiences of these improvement activities are discussed in detail in Lichter (1995) and Welsch (1997).
+The results and experiences of these improvement activities are discussed in detail in Lichter [8] and Welsch [12].

 In this paper we present the structure and results of a company-wide SPI initiative called ASPI (ABB Software Process Initiative).
-This initiative is funded by the ABB software engineering R&D program and is carried out by consultants from ABB Corporate Research.
+This initiative is funded by the ABB research program "Industrial IT Architecture and Software Processes" and is carried out by consultants from ABB Corporate Research.
 The initiative aims at defining and setting up global software process elements and coordinating local SPI efforts.